 Once you throw in Alsace oddities like the troglodyte houses of Graufthal (pic) and other well-reported attractions, the region is arguably well worth a visit in its own right.

 By mid-afternoon we were approaching over-stimulation so found a forest to disappear ourselves / find somewhere to overnight (coordinates).
-From here we've had a steady time of things (apart from a quick spin on the bike on my part) and as well as the usual lazy gazing through binoculars have had yet another spirited discussion about insects.
+From here we've had a steady time of things (apart from a quick spin on the bike on my part) and as well as the usual lazy gazing through binoculars at animals, have had yet another spirited discussion about insects.

 We agreed that the best animal sightings have been two roe deer fawns and a black woodpecker.
 The issue of insect-related risk assessment, however, remained unresolved.